Juvenile Indigent Defense Delivery System

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Illinois has two ways that juveniles can be prosecuted as adults:
+Illinois has two ways that youth can be prosecuted as adults:

-- Statutory Exclusion: Minors 16 years of age and older charged with: “(i) first degree murder, (ii) aggravated criminal sexual assault or (iii) aggravated battery with a firearm . . . where the minor personally discharged a firearm” are prosecuted automatically as adults.
-705 Ill.
-Comp.
+- Statutory Exclusion: Youth 16 years of age and older charged with: “(i) first degree murder, (ii) aggravated criminal sexual assault, or (iii) aggravated battery with a firearm . . . where the [youth] personally discharged a firearm” are prosecuted automatically as adults.
+705 Comp.
 Stat.
+Ann.
 405/5-130(1)(a).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.